 Finding a Home, Job & Happiness in a Small Town

-In spite of the widely held belief that millennials are fleeing rural America, the situation isn’t as dire as some might think.
-Thirty-somethings are actually returning to small towns in large numbers.
-When college professors from the Universities of Minnesota and Nebraska conducted population studies on a number of small towns in their regions, they discovered that “brain drain” – when the educated, working population leaves an area – occurred most frequently in rural areas with 18- to 25-year-olds.
+Despite the widely held belief that millennials are fleeing rural America, the situation isn’t as dire as some might think.
+Thirty-somethings are returning to small towns in large numbers.
+When college professors from the Universities of Minnesota and Nebraska conducted population studies on several small towns in their regions, they discovered that “brain drain” – when the educated, working population leaves an area – occurred most frequently in rural areas with 18- to 25-year-olds.
 Thirty-somethings and 40-somethings tend to come back to find jobs or start businesses in their hometowns, resulting in a “brain gain.”

 “Rural America is GROWING,” Rick Skorupski said, commenting on trends discussed at the Symposium for Small Towns event held at the University of Minnesota – Morris.
 “I was told in the seminar that this trend is happening all over the rural Midwest.
 We are gaining not only in population, but in quality population.”

 Meanwhile, according to a NewGeography.com article, “14 percent of millennials also plan to move to rural environments.”
-Definitely not the majority, but not an insignificant number, either.
+Not the majority, but not an insignificant number, either.

 Finding a Home in Rural America